Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

             list }}
 ```

-Further more, you could also test which button was last pressed as to determine which lights to dim via the dial
+Further more, you could also test which button was last pressed as to determine which lights to dim via the dial.

 ## Blueprints